King-Davld/KingDavid/README.md

-# KingDavid

-King David - Vision
+# King David - Vision

 ## Project Goals
 In our project we will learn about King David from the bible.
 Through this game the user will get to know this historical story.
 Our project going to be an hour-long educational game, in the game the user will participate in David story, War scenes and more.